SaraStavang/DAT255-V26-/README.md

 The full dataset used can be found here: https://www.physionet.org/content/vindr-mammo/1.0.0/ Dataset is 53 GB compresed and over 300 GB unconpresed, therefore it is recomended to use the ZIP tools in the code to work on the compresed dataset.
+We have included some samples to make the Demo work.